MikeMeliz/TorCrawl.py/README.md

-~~-s~~  |~~--simultaneous~~| ~~How many pages to visit at the same time~~ ~~-p~~  |--pause| The length of time the crawler will pause ~~-l~~  |~~--log~~| ~~A save log will let you see which URLs were visited~~ *every argument with overline is still in development*
+~~-s~~  |~~--simultaneous~~| ~~How many pages to visit at the same time~~ ~~-p~~  |--pause| The length of time the crawler will pause ~~-l~~  |~~--log~~| ~~A save log will let you see which URLs were visited~~
+* every argument with overline is coming soon*

 ## Usage: